berkeley-gif/cae-data-access-workshop/aws_cli_downloading.md

 AWS CLI can be used to find out the size of the download before actually syncing the data to a local machine:

 ```
+# Calculate size of data on S3
 aws s3 ls --summarize --human-readable --recursive --no-sign-request s3://cadcat/wrf/ucla/miroc6/ssp370/1hr/t2/d03
+# This will return 207GB
 ```

 Download WRF t2 monthly using the `s3 cp` AWS CLI command: